gyuris/openlyrics-prototype/README.md

 Usage
 =====

-Download and open XML files with Firefox.
+Download and open XML files with Firefox or Chrome.
+Pay atteintion on [local file security policy](https://developer.mozilla.org/hu/docs/Web/HTTP/CORS/Errors/CORSRequestNotHttp), use `make http`.
+For available actions see `make help`.

-There are two version:
+There are two diplays:

-- Simple: display with pure CSS
+- Pure CSS: display XML with CSS (for editors)
-- "xsl" in the file name: display with XSLT transformation and CSS
+- XSLT ("xsl" in the file name): convert XML with XSLT transformation to HTML and display with HTML+CSS (for publishers)

 OpenLyrics 0.9 new elements
 ===========================